Richard Serra: Prints

 Serra began making prints in 1972.
-Working closely with Gemini G.E.L. in Los Angeles, Serra developed unconventional printing techniques.
-He has made over 200 printed works and like his sculpture and drawing, his prints reflect an interest in process, scale, and experimentation with material.
+Working closely with Gemini G.E.L. in Los Angeles, he developed unconventional printing techniques.
+He made over 200 printed works and like his sculpture and drawing, his prints reflect an interest in process, scale, and experimentation with material.

 His early lithographs starting in 1972 include the prints Circuit; Balance; Eight by Eight; or 183rd & Webster Avenue, each titled after a sculpture created around the same time.
 In 1981 Serra produced his first lithograph series comprising seven editions, titled: Sketch #1 through Sketch #7.
 That same year Serra begin to make larger-scale prints such as Malcolm X; Goslar, or The Moral Majority Sucks.

 After pushing lithography to its limit, Serra began to work with silkscreen to produce a unique surface in his prints.
 He did so by first applying a layer of ink onto the paper.
 He then would apply a layer of paint stick through the second screen creating a saturated and textured surface.